She never played basketball, but Sara Fortier is pretty quick off the dribble.

 Theirs is a story of raising a family against a full-court press of practices, games, meetings and recruiting trips – and they wouldn’t have it any other way.

-“Game days are the easiest, especially when one of us is home,” Lisa said as she and Craig, both 32, relaxed in the office of GU head coach Kelly Graves, which doubled as a romper room when Graves’ own kids were younger.
+“Game days are the easiest, especially when one of us is home,” Lisa said as she and Craig, both 32, relaxed in GU head coach Kelly Graves’ office, which doubled as a romper room when Graves’ own kids were younger.